sysgears/grain/docs/latest.md

 <% } %>
 ```

-The `if` above will work as expected, e.g. the span will be rendered into page contents only when the criteria is met.
+The `if` above will work as expected, e.g., a `span` tag will be rendered into the page only when the expression is
-Also note that variables declared in one piece of embedded code will be available anywhere on the page.
+evaluated to `true`.
+Also note that variables declared in one piece of embedded code will be available everywhere on the
+page.

 #### Disabling Groovy code interpolation

-To render embedded Groovy code as is, you need to disable Groovy code interpolation by using the following form of
+To render embedded Groovy code _as is_, you need to disable Groovy code interpolation by using the following form of
 escaping:

 ```